-The Comprehensive Assessment of Cumbria was completed for the first time in 2009.
-The findings are available online (www.direct.gov.uk/oneplace), the assessment brings together all the inspectorate and audit information to form a view on the quality of life and the opportunities for improvement in an area.
+The Comprehensive Assessment of Cumbria was completed for the first time in 2009 and the findings are available online (www.direct.gov.uk/oneplace).
+The assessment brings together all the inspectorate and audit information to form a view on the quality of life and the opportunities for improvement.